 Zaynab lives on the former front line of conflict in Jabal Mohsen, Lebanon.
 She dreams of becoming a Bollywood actor - even though her bedroom is punctured with bullets; even though she can’t leave her house sometimes.
 When I met Zaynab, she was beaming with joy – she had outfits prepared for our photo shoot, looks rehearsed for the camera, and a radiant smile that could star on any big screen.
 She showed us her bedroom where she kept her toys, and told us that she never slept there.
 We did not need to ask why.
 Still, Zaynab dances and laughs and practices for the camera, because it's her home, her room.
 And here, in a bedroom where she cannot sleep, Zaynab's dreams are infinite.

 I heard this story over and over and over again in Lebanon.
-I met families, and couples and kind neighbors who opened their doors to the homeless, to refugees, to anyone in need because living on the streets was unacceptable, because it was the right thing to do, because someone in their community needed help.
-Each time I heard these stories, I thought to myself, would I do the same?
+I met families and couples and kind neighbors who opened their doors to homeless, to refugees, to anyone in need because living on the streets was unacceptable, because it was the right thing to do, because someone in their community needed help.

 Kawthar Ahmad volunteers in a classroom off of Syria Street that teaches children on both sides of the divide.
 Fighters in the neighborhood lean out of buildings with blacked-out windows holding guns that serve the community.
 Kawthar walks past these same men in the street holding books that serve the community.